Last Updated on August 16, 2026 by Kimberly Stroh

 Recipe Substitutions

-If you want to substitute chopped walnuts, instead of the toasted chopped pecans, it’s an easy substitute.
+If you want to substitute chopped walnuts for the toasted chopped pecans, it’s an easy swap.
 Sliced almonds would also work.
 I’d avoid using any sugar substitutes because they have a different melting point.
 You will not get the same consistency as you would with granulated sugar.

 - Vanilla Extract